nl900/OMDB-query-in-Docker/README.md

 ```
 ## Re run</br>
 Once you press q in the application, the docker container stops.
-To re-run it , need to start the docker container again.
+To re-run it , need to start the docker container again.</br>
 In terminal, run the command below, there's no need to give the API key again
 ```shell
 sudo docker start -i <container_name>